Shruthi-227r1a6649/House-Price-Prediction-using-ML/README.md

 Finally, the trained model is serialized using Pickle, and a Flask web application is built to provide an interactive interface where users can input property details (like location, area, BHK, and bathrooms) and get an instant price prediction.

-#Technologies Used:
+Technologies and tools Used:

-1. Programming Language: Python
+1. Python

-2. Libraries: pandas, NumPy, scikit-learn, matplotlib, pickle

-3. Framework: Flask

-4. Tools: Jupyter Notebook, VS Code
+2. Numpy and Pandas for data cleaning
+3. Matplotlib for data visualization
+4. Sklearn for model building
+5. Jupyter notebook, visual studio code and pycharm as IDE
+6. Python flask for http server
+7. HTML/CSS/Javascript for UI

+Machine Learning Algorithms Tested:
+Linear Regression
+Lasso Regression
+Decision Tree Regressor